• Home

 Balalaika Prima, The Original Masterpiece from 1929

-• Enduring the passage of time with grace and dignity, it has traversed continents and witnessed history unfold.
+⋅ Delving into its storied past, we uncover moments of triumph and tribulation.
+Crafted entirely by hand in the aftermath of World War I, this instrument found itself amidst the cultural renaissance of the 1930s, gracing the stages of the USSR as a cornerstone of National Balalaika Orchestra.
+Enduring the passage of time with grace and dignity, it has traversed continents and witnessed history unfold.
 Recently safeguarded from the ravages of conflict in Kharkov, it serves as a poignant reminder of the resilience of both art and humanity.
 Its journey from the heart of turmoil to the sanctuary of preservation underscores its significance as not just an instrument, but a living artifact of cultural heritage.

-• Despite the passage of nearly a century, it remains in remarkable condition, a testament to the care and dedication of its custodians.
+⋅ Despite the passage of nearly a century, it remains in remarkable condition, a testament to the care and dedication of its custodians.
 While it bears the marks of its age, including signs of play and wear in the varnish, its intrinsic beauty shines through, captivating all who lay eyes upon it.

-The label and neck
+The label and Neck

 The Tuners, Bridge and Shell